 Your data sources can be integrated with other tools and systems to share and exchange data.
 If you choose an ineffective data migration strategy, you are at risk of losing access to insights generated from the collected data.

-Solution: To minimize this type of data migration challenge, you should communicate your business goals in advance.
-Also, your tech partner should make sure that the target system can be integrated with other solutions you use.
+Solution: To minimize this type of data transfer challenge, you should communicate your business goals in advance.
+Also, your tech partner should make sure that your legacy system can be integrated with other solutions.
 This will enable you to keep generating insights and producing value for your business.

 8. User training